Frequently Asked Questions about the SunTrust Graduate Business School Loan

 What repayment options are available?

-The SunTrust Graduate Business School Loan has four repayment options:
+The SunTrust Graduate Business School Loan has two repayment options:

 Interest-Only Repayment: Pay only the accrued monthly interest while in school; principal and interest payments begin six months after graduation or dropping below half-time status.